sagemath/trac_to_gh/Issue 5458.md

 # Issue 5458: Refactor set partitions with a single entry points in global name space for the various cartan types

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5458

 Original creator: nthiery